An autonomous ship’s first effort to cross the Atlantic shows the difficulty of the experiment

 In April, scientists from Kiel University in Germany unveiled design ideas for a self-piloted ferry meant to work with other forms of local transportation.
 The Norwegian chemical company Yara has been fine-tuning its battery-powered, supposedly autonomous containership since 2017.
 The 260-foot vessel was supposed to launch this year, but the pandemic impacted those plans.
 Rolls-Royce and Intel have also announced plans for an autonomous cargo ship.

 The Mayflower is a triple-hulled vessel that relies on a combination of wind turbines, diesel and solar power to travel across the ocean.
-Promare hopes it’ll make the roughly 3,200-mile journey to America in a few weeks.
+Promare hopes it’ll make the roughly 3,200-mile journey to the United States in a few weeks.

 The autonomous Mayflower was built to travel without human intervention, though operators can send messages to the boat.
 If the message doesn’t come through, the robot continues on with its primary missions.

-The ship-shaped floater constantly monitors incoming weather using forecast data from The Weather Company, which IBM owns.
-It uses six AI cameras and dozens of other sensors to spot and avoid potential hazards such as animals or other boats.
+The ship-shaped floater constantly monitors incoming weather using forecast data from the Weather Company, which IBM owns.
+It uses six AI cameras and dozens of other sensors to spot and avoid potential hazards, such as animals or other boats.
 In the months leading to its launch, researchers added an electric “tongue” to “taste” for the ocean’s chemistry and send back information on organic material and microplastic contamination.
 There are also microphones to pick up whale noises.

 The vessel’s decisions are made by AI Captain software developed by a partnering firm, Marine AI.
 The boat can’t dock itself, so engineers created a remote control to maneuver it once it approaches landfall.
-If the mission ever succeeds, the system might one-day help guide crewed ships through torturous sea conditions.
+If the mission ever succeeds, the system might one day help guide crewed ships through torturous sea conditions.

 “We can augment the humans responsible for navigation,” High said.
 “We can assist them in identifying and recognizing hazards that may have gone beyond their notice.
 We can offer them choices that perhaps they’re not thinking about themselves.”